TheBibbleIsReal/Real-People/Guides.md

 ## How to use Simple Voice Chat

-There's two ways you can do this, with fabric or with forge, if you already use forge don't switch.
+There's two ways you can do this, with fabric or with forge, if you already use one or the other don't switch.
 But, if you don't use either I recommend fabric.
 (How to install the mod will be at the bottom since it's the same process for both)

 ### Fabric